-Here we celebrate the wedding of our beloved Granddad, Matt Hemmingsen, to Caroline Dybedal, his first wife.
-They were married March 17, 1905 in the Moland Lutheran Church, Mason, Bayfield County, WI.
+We celebrate the wedding of our beloved Granddad, Matt Hemmingsen, to Caroline Dybedal, his first wife.
+They married March 17, 1905, at the Moland Lutheran Church, Mason, Bayfield County, WI.
 He was 28, and she, 22.1 2

-Caroline was born in Norway in September of 1883 and emigrated to the Mason area, actually to Pratt Township, in 1886.3
+Caroline was born in September of 1883 in Norway and emigrated to the Mason area – Pratt Township, in 1886.3

 Caroline broke Granddad’s heart; she soon grew gravely ill and succumbed to galloping consumption in 1907.
 It was a particularly virulent form of TB.

-Caroline’s brother, Ed, later married Granddad’s half-sister, Mildred.
-We have established a wonderful new connection to descendants of Mildred and Ed.
-They graciously shared these photos.
+In time, Caroline’s brother, Ed, would marry Granddad’s half-sister, Mildred.
+We have established a wonderful new connection with descendants of Mildred and Ed.
+They graciously shared the photos displayed here.

-Caroline’s father, Jens or John, left Norway in 1883.3 His wife, Caroline or Karen, arrived in 1886, accompanied by Jens, b 1881, and little Caroline.
+Caroline’s father, Jens or John, left Norway in 1883.3 His wife, Caroline or Karen, arrived in 1886, accompanied by her children.
 John was a farmer.
 He and Karen were born in 1853, so were same aged as our great grandmother, Berith Mathisdatter.
 Karen claimed to be mother of eleven children, six of whom survived.
 Their Wisconsin-born included: Henry b.
 1887, Carl E. b 1891 and Julia b.
 1894.
 3 Carl was likely Edward, who married Mildred Hemmingson.

 COME ALONG WITH US DEAR STEP-FARMOR CAROLINE